samarjeetb0/postgres_nodeapi/README.md

 # postgres_nodeapi

-## This application to make connection with postgres sql
+## This application is to make connection with postgres sql